danhof1/TARP_Predictor/README.md

 - A combination of financial domain knowledge and machine learning was used to detect regime shifts in trading behavior.
 - Feature engineering around volatility, returns, and volume timing captured the TARP impact.
 - Optimization via Optuna significantly boosted model performance.
-- The final classifier successfully dated market days with high accuracy, supporting the hypothesis of a structural market change post-TARP.
+- The final XGBoost classifier successfully dated market days with high accuracy, supporting the hypothesis of a structural market change post-TARP.

 ---